Why Pay to Play?™

 · To strongly emphasize roleplaying rather than detailed and complex rules structures.
 Common dice-generated abilities like Intelligence, Wisdom, Comeliness and Charisma are left totally to role-playing in Dungeons Daring.
 Instead, abilities such as Magical Aptitude and Mechanical Aptitude are measured.

 · To focus upon the story and role-playing elements of the adventure rather than being targeted toward hack-and-slash adventuring or an RPG style that focuses upon strategies and rules.

-· To be a player-character-driven game rather than one that is forced along its path by deities and high-powered non-player characters.
+· To be a player-character-driven game rather than one that is forced along its path by gods, deity-like icons or high-powered non-player characters.
 Gods are regional powers in Dungeons Daring, and their clerics tend to be non-player characters with limited powers.

 · To provide a free and legal game foundation for game masters and players who wish to publish their own adventures and fantasy RPG inventions.

 Each of these points has effects.
 In the interest of simplicity, Dungeons Daring does not have rules that tell you what happens to your character every time he or she sneezes or moves a foot or 30 cm to the right or the left.
 In such situations, we leave the matter up to common sense, with the game master having the final word.